Cod-e-Codes/marchat-gui/README.md

 ## Disclaimer

 - This project is a proof of concept and is not actively maintained.
-- Functionality depends on a compatible Marchat server.
+- Functionality depends on a compatible marchat server.
 - No official support or warranty is provided.

 ---